Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Proposed Method

-where $\alpha \in (0,1]$ is the client momentum parameter.
-Note that each client $i$ is included in $\gS_t$ with probability $p$.
-Importantly, \emph{\algname{D-Byz-SGDM}} introduces no extra communication overhead.
-The server simply maintains one vector $m_i^t$ per client while reusing cached momentum for non-sampled clients, resulting in a memory requirement matching the full participation setting.
+\textbf{Communication efficiency.} \algname{DeMoA} introduces no extra communication overhead.
+The server maintains a single vector $\bm m_i^t$ per client and reuses cached momentum (on server) for non-sampled clients, resulting in a memory requirement matching that of the full participation setting.